christensenca/BookMarker/README.md

 ---

 **Note**: This app is designed for personal use with Kindle highlights.
-Make sure your clippings file is from a Kindle device or app.</content>
+Make sure your clippings file is from a Kindle device or app.
-<parameter name="filePath">/Users/cadechristensen/Source/BookMarker/README.md